aspose-html-cloud/aspose-html-cloud-android/README.md

 Method | HTTP request | Description
 ------------- | ------------- | -------------
-*GetMergeHtmlTemplate* | **GET** /html/{templateName}/merge | Populate HTML document template with data located as a file in the storage.
+**GetMergeHtmlTemplate** | **GET** /html/{templateName}/merge | Populate HTML document template with data located as a file in the storage.
-*PutMergeHtmlTemplate* | **PUT** /html/{templateName}/merge | Populate HTML document template with data from the request body.
+**PostMergeHtmlTemplate** | **POST** /html/{templateName}/merge | Populate HTML document template with data from the request body.
 Result document will be saved to storage.

-[Tests](./html/src/test/java/com/aspose/html/android/) contain various examples of using the Aspose.HTML SDK for Android.
+[Tests](./aspose-html-cloud-android/src/test/java/com/aspose/html/android/) contain various examples of using the Aspose.HTML SDK for Android.

 [Docs](./docs/html/) Full javadoc for Aspose.HTML Api SDK

 Aspose HTML includes Aspose.Storage.Cloud to manipulate files on a remote server.
 This is used in tests for download test files to the server.

-[Tests](./storage/src/test/java/com/aspose/storage/android/) contain various examples of using the Aspose.Storage SDK.
+[Tests](./aspose-storage-cloud-android/src/test/java/com/aspose/storage/android/) contain various examples of using the Aspose.Storage SDK.

 [Docs](./docs/storage/)  Full javadoc for Aspose.Storage Api SDK